-Definition The word "assurance", within the context of information systems security, can be thought of as a set of organizational policies and procedures that addresses all of the tasks required to guarantee the confidentiality, integrity and availability of an organization’s information assets.
-Confidentiality relates to keeping data and information from unauthorized disclosure.
-Integrity relates to the accuracy of information and Availability to timely access for authorized users.
-Organizations and individuals are expected to practice due diligence without hampering business operations.
+Definition The word "assurance", within the context of information security, can be thought of as a set of organizational policies and procedures that address all of the tasks required to guarantee the confidentiality, integrity and availability of an organization’s information assets.
+Visit www.paladin-information-assurance.com to learn more.